Mindfulness

 Photo by Jan Jinkai Gary

-A Grandmother asked the Buddha and he replied, “Respected grandmother, every time you draw water from a well for you and your family, remain aware of the single act, movement, and motion of your hands.
+The Buddha once said, “Respected grandmother, every time you draw water from a well for you and your family, remain aware of the single act, movement, and motion of your hands.
 As you carry the water, be aware of every step of your feet, the balancing of the jug.
 As you do your chores, maintain mindfulness and awareness in every instant, moment after moment, and you too will become a master of meditation.”

 Simple Ways to be Mindful in Daily Life